LaurenTGC/docs/threatModel.md

 not proof, so it is of limited value to the attacker.

 ### Greed
-Any sort of free-loading.
-Again, can't be stopped, but can be limited.
+Free loading can't be stopped, but it can be limited.

 ### Spam
 Forcing content on users that they do not want.